 A systematic development of the fundamental laws and theories of modern chemistry and the application of these principles to the chemistry of the elements and their compounds.
 Topics include: atomic structure, the periodic table and properties of elements, chemical bonding, stoichiometric relationships, thermochemistry, and states of matter.
-Prerequisites: MATH 116 with a grade of C or higher; a grade of 75% or higher on the Chemistry Placement Exam, or a grade of 75% or higher on the New York State Regents Chemistry Exam (or equivalent state exam), taken within the last five years, or CHEM 122 with a grade of C or higher.
+Prerequisites: MATH 116 with a grade of C or higher.
 Corequisite: CHEM 160A.